 New edition of windows 10 has brought many new shortcuts to make more comfortable our daily browsing through desktop as well as INTERNET .
-There are some shortcuts to make easy your life .
+Here I am presenting a list of keyboard shortcuts for Windows 10 to make easy your life .
 So have a enjoy .

 Ultimate List of Keyboard Shortcuts for Windows 10

 WINDOWS+A – Appears Action Center where you will get notification , settings like table mood button , the brightness button as well as others .

 WINDOWS+S –Opens Cortana from where users can search files , folders, programmes on the computer or internet .User can also use this by voice command .